:: the manhattan eruv project ::

 currently producing and directing an experimental video documentary

-entitled “Mother’s History of Birds,” an exploration of an artist’s
+entitled “Mother’s History of Birds,” an exploration of

 memory through the life and death of her pet birds.